lam-2015/poli-run/README.md

 - add the two (private) methods declared in the before filters in the Users controller (i.e., `signed_in_user` and `correct_user`)
 - add another helper method to the SessionsHelper, : check if the user for which the editing actions are called is also the current user
 - update the `edit` and `update` actions to remove a useless `@user` assignment

+18) Add the `index` action and view, to show all the users present in the website

+- the action must be called only for signed in users: add `index` to the first `before_filter` in the Users controller
+- in the view, cycle upon all the users
+- update the `gravatar_for` helper to show different image sizes
+- add some custom SCSS to `custom.css.scss`
+- update the corresponding link in the header